CWU-CS-CLUB/club-webpage-splash/README.md

 # club-webpage-splash
-This is a splash webpage in HTML/CSS for club information
+This is a splash webpage in HTML/CSS and vanilla JavaScript for club information.